drunkard/ceph-readable-doc/html/_sources/cephadm/services/mon.rst.txt

 default subnet of the cluster.
 New monitor daemons will be assigned by default to that subnet unless cephadm is instructed to do otherwise.

-If all of the ceph monitor daemons in your cluster are in the same subnet, manual administration of the ceph monitor daemons is not necessary.
+If all of the Ceph monitor daemons in your cluster are in the same subnet, manual administration of the Ceph monitor daemons is not necessary.
 ``cephadm`` will automatically add up to five monitors to the subnet, as needed, as new hosts are added to the cluster.